Randy Arozarena Player Props: Rays vs. Astros

 Randy Arozarena At The Plate

-- Arozarena has an OPS of .970, fueled by an OBP of .409 to go with a slugging percentage of .561.
+- Arozarena has 30 hits and an OBP of .418 to go with a slugging percentage of .600.
 All three of those stats are tops among Tampa Bay hitters this season.

-- He ranks seventh in batting average, 18th in on base percentage, and 16th in slugging among the qualified hitters in MLB.
+- Among the qualifying hitters in MLB action, he ranks sixth in batting average, 11th in on-base percentage, and 11th in slugging.

-- Arozarena has picked up a hit in 18 of 21 games this year, with multiple hits eight times.
+- Arozarena has picked up a hit in 19 of 22 games this season, with multiple hits nine times.

-- He has hit a long ball in five games this season (23.8%), leaving the park in 5.4% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.